dmr104/mboxMinerva/INITIAL_SETUP/Docker_image.md

   # Disable per-build isolation so that we can see the previous images on the host
   FF_NETWORK_PER_BUILD: "false"
   VAULT_ADDR: "http://192.168.1.168:8200"
+  GH_USER_NAME: "dmr104"
+  CONTAINER_REGISTRY: "ghcr.io"

 # secret_fetcher (the gitlab-runner will spin up separate job containers on the host using a podman executor, so we NEED an image for those job containers "alpine:latest")
 .secret_fetcher:
   image: openbao/openbao:latest # Gives us the `bao` command
+  variables:
+    PATH_OF_SECRET: "github-creds"   # This must match the name of our secret with OpenBao's secret engine.
+    VAULT_ROLE: "gitlab-dev-runner-role"
   id_tokens:
     # This generates the JWT.
     BAO_VAULT_ID: